 Corridor Test in Morris Water Maze

-HVS Image gives you a clear, visual and quantitative readout of how directly your subject swam toward the goal.
-It calculates the percentage of the trial time and swim path spent within a straight “corridor” between the start point and the platform.
+HVS Image Morris water maze analysis gives you a clear, visual and quantitative readout of how directly your subject moved toward the goal.
+It calculates the percentage of the trial time and path spent within a straight “corridor” between the start point and the platform.

 You can choose whether to include the corridor measure and, if so, how wide that corridor is – just set the width in the Advanced options in the Circular Mazes Analysis screen (the default value matches the platform diameter).
-A wider width will be more generous in how tightly the animal has to swim a direct path to be counted.
+A wider width will be more generous in how tightly the subject has to be to a direct path to be counted.

 It’s a simple but powerful way to add clarity to your analysis:

-– Was the animal swimming with intent toward the platform location?
+– Was the subject heading with intent toward the platform location?

-– Did it make a definite and close attempt, even if it missed the target?
+– Did they make a definite and close attempt, even if they missed the target?

 – Are your treatment groups using different strategies, even if their latencies are similar?